-Bipolar Insights is a non-profit 501(c)(3) Corporation located in the city of Placerville.
-Bipolar Insights is unique in that we care not only for those who are diagnosed with bipolar disorder, but we also reach out to family, friends, and the community.
-We help educate people affected by bipolar disorder, through our low-cost educational center, counseling, and literature.
+Bipolar Insights / Mental Health Educational Center is a non-profit 501(c)(3) Corporation located in the city of Placerville.
+Bipolar Insights / Mental Health is unique in that we care not only for those who are diagnosed with bipolar disorder/mental health but we also reach out to the families and the community.
+We help educate people affected by bipolar disorder/mental health, through low-cost classes, counseling, and literature.

 “You don’t look like a person with bipolar disorder?”
 Well, what exactly does a person with bipolar disorder look like?
 Do they have that far away look, drool, bump into walls, or are their faces distorted in some way?
 Individuals with bipolar disorder are male, female, children, and teens.

-“Bipolar Insights: Happy Last Year” * January 27, 2014: Bipolar Insights first Mountain Democrat column, written by Marcia Rose, co-founder and facilitator of Bipolar Insights, published this year.
+“Bipolar Insights: The Tiny Bud” * April 25, 2016: Bipolar Insights first Mountain Democrat column of 2016, written by Marcia Rose, co-founder and facilitator of Bipolar Insights, published this year.
 The Mountain Democrat is a Northern California newspaper publication.
 Click here to read more.

 Be kept up-to-date on our education center information, seminars, and other news from Bipolar Insights.
 Privacy is important to us.
 We will not sell or give your name or email address to anyone.
 Click here to join.